 4. "O Holy Night"—Adolphe Adams

 "O Holy Night" is a famous Christmas song written by Adolphe Adams in 1847.
 The song is based on a French poem "Minuit, chrétiens" which reflects on the birth of Jesus.
-This arrangement has been written for violin and piano.
-The violin part has been written to an intermediate.
+This arrangement has been written for solo violin and piano.
+The violin part has been written to an intermediate standard which is about grade 3.

 5. "The Drunken Sailor" — Traditional Sea Shanty